DataDog/documentation/content/en/tracing/visualization/resource.md

 ## Traces

-Consult the list of traces associated with this resource.
-Filter/sort this list to see fast/slow and error/non-error traces:
+Consult the list of [traces][6] associated with this resource thanks to the [Trace search][7] modal already filtered on your environment, service, operation, and resource name:

-[Refer to the dedicated trace documentation to learn more][6].

 {{< img src="tracing/visualization/resource/traces_list.png" alt="Traces list" responsive="true" style="width:90%;">}}